der-Pinguin-M/jeu_rebondir/README.md

 # jeu_rebondir
-It's the first game I made.
+It's the first game I made thanks to the book "python for kids"